Miles Austin: Dallas Cowboys

 In 2017, Austin was hired by the Dallas Cowboys as a pro and college scouting intern.
 He described his role as an "advanced scout" who evaluated receivers and defensive backs.
 In January 2018, Austin was interviewed for a role as the Cowboys wide receivers coach, which eventually went to Sanjay Lal.

 San Francisco 49ers

 On February 27, 2019, Austin was hired by the San Francisco 49ers as an offensive quality control coach.
 He was on the team's coaching staff when they advanced to Super Bowl LIV.
 After the 49ers' loss to the Kansas City Chiefs, Austin departed from his role in 2020.

 New York Jets

 On January 18, 2021, Austin was hired by the New York Jets as their wide receivers coach.
 The hire reunited Austin with head coach Robert Saleh, who was the 49ers' defensive coordinator while Austin was with San Francisco.

-On December 23, 2022, Austin was suspended for violating the NFL's gambling policy.
-Austin's suspension is indefinite and will last at least one year, pending his appeal.
+Near the end of the 2022 season, Austin was indefinitely suspended for violating the NFL's gambling policy.
+Austin is appealing the suspension.